philgyford/ansible-multi-django/README.md

 * `db_type`: Optional.
 Currently must be 'postgresql' if present.

-* `db_password`: Password for the database.
+* `db_password`: Optional.
+Password for the database.
 Database name and username will be the same as the app's `name`.

+* `django_settings_file`: Optional.
+Python path to the settings file within the app, eg, if the app is in `django-myproject/myproject/settings/live.py` then use `myproject.settings.live`.

+* `environment_variables`: Optional.
+A dictionary of keys/values that will be added to the virtualenv's `postactivate` script.

 In addition, the `roles/apps/vars/vault.yml` file is encrypted with ansible-vault, and contains variables that can be used in `roles/apps/vars/main.yml`. eg, in `main.yml` we might have: